sandipchitale/postmanechoscg/README.md

 # Spring Cloud Gateway to Postman Echo service

-A simple Spring Cloud Gateway application that routes requests to the Postman Echo service.
-It automatically appneds the `method` of the request to the Postman Echo URL `https://postman-echo.com/{method}`.
+- A simple Spring Cloud Gateway application that routes requests to the Postman Echo service.
+It automatically appends the `method` of the request to the Postman Echo URL `https://postman-echo.com/{method}`.

+- Supports per request timeout by using  `X-TIMEOUT-MILLIS` header.
+If the header is not present, the default timeout is used.

+- Converts `ReadTimeoutException` into `HttpStatus.GATEWAY_TIMEOUT` response.

 ### Reference Documentation
 For further reference, please consider the following sections: